TripleSBinPicking/bin_picking_environment/documentation/Connecting ROS to UR5.md

 $ roslaunch ur_calibration calibration_correction.launch robot_ip:=<robot_ip>
 ```

 This will save a file to `~/.ros/robot_calibration.yaml`, which can be copied to our config.
-The file can also be renamed (in this case to `ur5_calibration.yaml`).
+The file can also be renamed by using the next command (in this case to `ur5_calibration.yaml`):
 ```bash
 $ mv ~/.ros/robot_calibration.yaml $(rospack find triple_s_util)/config/ur5_calibration.yaml
 ```